-How to draw a gryphon
+How to Draw a Griffin

 This would cause the beast some probl ems, I'm sure, because, if you've ever eaten a chicken and seen it's bones, you know that the legs on a bird are his hind legs.
 His wings are the equivalent of our arms.